edgeof8/tIRC/README.md

 {{ ... }}
 ## Recent Architectural Refactoring & Improvements

+This section highlights the significant architectural changes and robustness improvements implemented in recent development cycles.

-- **Connection Management Refactoring:**
+- **Modular Connection Management (`ConnectionOrchestrator`):**
-  - Introduced `ConnectionOrchestrator` to centralize and manage all connection-related operations, including capability negotiation, authentication, and registration.
+  - Introduced the `ConnectionOrchestrator` component to centralize and manage the entire server connection lifecycle.
+  - Coordinates capability negotiation (`CapNegotiator`), authentication (`SaslAuthenticator`), and registration (`RegistrationHandler`).
-  - Improved connection state management and error handling for more reliable server connections.
+  - Simplifies `IRCClient_Logic` by delegating complex connection state management and sequencing, leading to more robust and maintainable connection handling.
-  - Separated connection lifecycle concerns from `IRCClient_Logic` for better maintainability.
+  - Implements comprehensive timeout mechanisms and error recovery for each connection phase.

-- **UI System Refactoring:**
+- **Decomposed UI System (Modular Renderers & Managers):**
-  - The monolithic `UIManager` has been decomposed into specialized renderer classes, each responsible for a specific UI component.
+  - The previously monolithic `UIManager` has been refactored into a set of specialized components:
-  - Improved separation of concerns between layout management, rendering, and user input handling.
-  - Enhanced testability and maintainability through better-defined interfaces and reduced component coupling.
+    - `CursesManager`: Handles low-level Curses setup and terminal interactions.
+    - `WindowLayoutManager`: Manages the creation, sizing, and positioning of all UI windows.
+    - `MessagePanelRenderer`, `SidebarPanelRenderer`, `StatusBarRenderer`, `InputLineRenderer`: Each dedicated to rendering a specific part of the UI.
+    - `SafeCursesUtils`: Provides common, safe drawing utilities.
+  - This decomposition significantly improves separation of concerns, making the UI system more modular, testable, and easier to extend. `UIManager` now acts as an orchestrator for these components.
   - Fixed issues with color handling and window management through the introduction of `SafeCursesUtils`.

 - **Centralized Configuration (`AppConfig`):